 - Only carry enough cash to cover what you need to buy and your journey home.

-- If you think you are being followed, cross the road several times if necessary and walk to a busy place (like a shop, an office, or petrol station - or if there is no alternative knock on someone's door).
+- If you think you are being followed, cross the road several times if necessary and walk to a busy place (like a shop, an office, or petrol station – or if there is no alternative, knock on someone's door).
 Call a friend or family member to come and meet you or pick you up.

 - Shout and scream as loud as you can if you're being attacked, are threatened, or at risk of being attacked.
 This will alert people who may be able to help.
 It is also likely to cause the offender to run off.

 - Consider buying a personal attack alarm to help in this sort of situation.
+Keep it in an easily accessible place and carry it in your hand if you feel at risk.

 Sexual Harassment and violence